KhoaNguyen01004/QuanLyBanHang/README.md

 ## Future Features

 More features will be added soon to enhance the functionality and user experience of the Shop Management Web Application.

+## TODO / Known Issues
+- Implement show price tag
+- The show more detail still does not work